DishaJaiswal27/File_Operation/readme.md

+It is a command line project created using nodejs and javascript.
+The code take following commands and perform operation on the file.
 # Wcat 🚀🚀

 It is used to display or make a copy content of one or more files in ~~the~~ terminal